ECCC-MSC/open-data/docs/msc-data/nwp_wcps/readme_wcps_nemo-datamart_en.md

 # Water Cycle Prediction System (WCPS) NEMO data in NetCDF over the Great Lakes and St. Lawrence River

 The ocean-ice model, NEMO-CICE, from WCPS produces hourly forecast products.
-These data are available in NetCDF format with a latitude and longitude grid, corresponding to a 1km resolution (0.009 x 0.009 degree).
+This data is available in NetCDF format with a latitude and longitude grid, corresponding to a 1km resolution (0.009 x 0.009 degree).

 ## Data location